Ninja-Squad/ninja-squad.github.com/_posts/2015-07-15-what-is-new-angularjs-1.4.md

 This not yet a full blown solution, but we'll keep an eye on it and see what it will become, and if it's interesting to use.

-Well that was a long post, and I hope you'll have learn something!
+Well that was a long post, and I hope you'll have learnt something!
 If you migrate your app, be especially careful with ngAnimate, ngCookies and ngMessages, and follow the [official migration guide](https://docs.angularjs.org/guide/migration#migrating-from-1-3-to-1-4).

 [Our ebook](https://books.ninja-squad.com) is now updated to the 1.4 version : all of you who already bought it should receive an email to download the updated release soon.